 The 80/20 balance is not fixed.
 80/20 numbers are also examples.
 The ratios could be different: 30% of the resources generate 70% of the success.
 In fact, they don’t have to add up to 100 either.
 5% of the profit could derive from 50% of the customers.
 75% of the revenue stems from 25% of the products.
 And 65% of our achievements are based on 20% of our efforts.

 Last but not least, what is the importance of the 80/20 Principle?
-The significance for businesses is stunning.
+The significance of businesses is stunning.
 The value of knowing, for instance, that 90% of your revenues and 85% of your products are generated by 22% of your customers is enormous.
 The owner or manager can then allocate sufficient resources, time, and energy to this group.
 Deeper analysis, however, is always needed.

 For more information, examples, usages, and argumentation of the 80/20 Principle, I highly recommend reading the book, "80/20 Principle," by Richard Koch.
 In the book, he explains why the 80/20 Rule is valuable and how it can be used for business, our personal lives, and personal efficiency.
 You can also read, budgeting in forex, to gain better trading skills.